 Go for: Taco Tuesday!
 Nothing fancy here, just quality Tex-Mex eats to satisfy your cravings

 Stay for: Margaritas on the enclosed, heated patio

 Go for: The oysters, as well as beverage director Miles Macquarrie’s twists on classic cocktails

 99 Krog Street, 404-254-0141

-Go for: The four-, seven-, or 10-course tasting menu, with vegetarian options available
+Go for: The six- or eight-course tasting menu, with vegetarian options available

 Stay for: The wine pairings, perfect for the patio.
 Get cold?
 Shawls are available upon request.

 Go for: The beer will warm your body from the inside while the space heaters warm it outside.
 Retractable walls keep the 21-and-up rooftop bar cozy in any weather, while the BeltLine-adjacent location allows neighborhood folks to avoid the “whose turn is it to be the designated driver” argument.

 Stay for: Wagyu beef burgers, gourmet grilled cheese, and hand-twisted Bavarian pretzels